Vladyslav Yavorskyy

 Vladyslav Yavorskyy is a gemstone dealer and jeweler based in Bali, Indonesia, United States.
-He is best known as one of the world's largest dealers and authorities on spinel.
-He is also the author of at least six gemstone-related books, one of which was named as one of the Best Books for Gem Lovers by JCK magazine in 2016.
+He is a dealer of and authorities on spinel.
+He is also the author of six gemstone-related books, one of which was named as one of the Best Books for Gem Lovers by JCK magazine in 2016.

-Yavorskyy is acknowledged by The New York Times as a worldwide expert on precious gemstones and emerging mines.

 Vlad Yavorskyy owns and operates IVY New York, an online jewelry store based originally in the United States, as well as Yavorskyy, his namesake business where he trades gemstones.
-His work has appeared in publications such as Grazia, Vogue, Allure, InStyle, and Harper's Bazaar.
-His jewelry has also been featured with celebrities such as Jennifer Lopez, Taylor Swift, and Rihanna.
+His work has appeared in Vogue, InStyle, and Harper's Bazaar.
+His jewelry has also been worn by Jennifer Lopez, Taylor Swift, and Rihanna.

 Early life and education

 Yavorskyy studied geology at the University of Odessa.
 While in college, he would prospect in Baikal, Siberia, Ural, Althai, far east Russia and the Pamir Mountains in the Badakhshan Province of present day Tajikistan.
 Starting with his arrival at college in 1987, Yavorskyy dealt in gems, mainly spinel, a little known or sought after gem at the time.
 He graduated from Odessa in 1992.